troop570/troop570.github.io/join/index.md

 backpack, snowshoe, and attend District events with other troops like Camporee, Merit Badge Weekend and Klondike.
 In the summer, we go to summer camp for a week and on one or more multi-day high-adventure trips.
 These outings will be some of the best times you will ever have.

+We [went on many fun outings in 2014](/outings/) and have more planned for 2015.

-#### Scout Run
+#### Boy Run

-Troop 570 prides itself in being a Scout run troop.
-Our outings and weekly meetings are planned and conducted by the scouts.
+Troop 570 prides itself in being a boy run troop.
+Our outings and weekly meetings are planned and conducted by the boys.

 #### Who can join